yahyahouimdi/AI-Football-Analysis-System-/training/readme.md

 ## Next Step: Inference

 After training, use the saved weights with the project's inference workflow and put it in models folder .
-The existing `yolo_infernce.py` currently loads a YOLO model and processes `input_video/video.mp4`; update it to load the trained weights when you are ready to compare the football-specific model with the original detector.
+The existing `yolo_infernce_before_training` currently loads a YOLO model and processes `input_video/video.mp4`; use the `yolo_infernce_after_training`  to load the trained weights when you are ready to compare the football-specific model with the original detector.